h-livv/deconvolution/README.md

 2D experiments.
 Solar Gravitational Lens (SGL) imaging is a motivating application; the present code is not an SGL reconstruction pipeline.

+> **Status: Archived / Exploratory.**
+> <br>
+> This repository is preserved as a record of experiments in numerical inverse
+> problems, convolution operators, and deconvolution methods.

 ## Problem

 Given a known convolution kernel (PSF) \(h\) and an unknown field \(x\), the